mgwalker/pottery-projects/projects.md

 ## Bisque fired

-_(nothing currently)_

-## Cleaned/trimmed

 - coffee canister

   A canister for holding coffee.
 It has sculpted coffee beans stuck to the front, and a lid that fits into a lip on the top.

-This one is in the kiln now and hopefully it won't explode or crack, but I'm not super optimistic that the lid is going to survive unscathed.
+## Cleaned/trimmed

 - soap dish, lidded box, cup with handle, planter